artemave/slowdown.vim/README.markdown

 SlowDown.vim
 ============

 This plugin slows down input speed.
 Why?
-To help you improve your vim moves.
+To help improve your vim moves.

 Installation
 ------------

-If you don't have a preferred installation method, I recommend installing [Vundle](https://github.com/gmarik/vundle)
+If you don't have a preferred installation method, I recommend installing [Vundle](https://github.com/gmarik/vundle) and then simply add this to your bundles:

+    Bundle 'artemave/slowdown.vim'

 You can configure how slow it can get.
 In .vimrc: